Life Skills at Highfield Littleport Academy

-Life Skills are a key part of the curriculum for all Highfield pupils.
+Preparing for Adulthood and developing key life skills are a key part of the curriculum for all Highfield pupils.
+We achieve this through developing our student personally throughout everything we do.
 These skills are embedded within each of our pathways and taught at the most appropriate level for the learner.
-This is the basis for our work related learning strategy and as our strap line states it prepares learners for the next step.
+This is the basis for our work related learning strategy and as our strap line states it prepares learners for the next step in education, life or work - whatever is appropriate for them.

-The development of life skills is embedded into the curriculum up until the beginning of Key Stage Four.
+The development of life skills and preparing for adulthood is embedded into the curriculum up until the beginning of Key Stage Four.
 Within Key Stage Four students work towards accredited qualifications.
-The timetable includes dedicated time to develop life skills.
+The timetable includes dedicated time to develop life skills and prepare learners for their next step in work, education or daily life.

 Highfield Littleport has its own dedicated life skills area with resources available for students to learn skills in a supportive environment.
 Links with the local community enable students to apply these skills in the real world environment.